sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [National Geographic](https://www.youtube.com/user/NationalGeographic/videos) - High volume of high-quality content from all over the world.
 - [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) - Subreddit dedicated to exactly what it sounds like.
 - [Reddit the front page of the internet](https://www.reddit.com) - Where free time goes to die.
-- [Ridddle](https://www.youtube.com/user/VineMontanaTV/videos) - A youtube channel about science, mainly, but not only, the universe and space.
+- [Ridddle](https://www.youtube.com/user/VineMontanaTV/videos) - A YouTube channel about science, mainly, but not only, the universe and space.
 - [Regex Crossword](https://regexcrossword.com) - A simple crossword game where clues are regex that must be matched.
 - [SciShow](https://www.youtube.com/user/scishow/videos) - Answers to interesting questions that you've always wondered about.
 - [SmarterEveryDay](https://www.youtube.com/user/destinws2/videos) - Lots of amazing scientific information about the world around us, usually captured with a high-speed camera.
 - [TED](https://www.youtube.com/user/TEDtalksDirector/videos) - Great talks about technology, entertainment, and design.
 - [TestTube News](https://www.youtube.com/user/TestTubeNetwork/videos) - Interesting information about news from around the world.
 - [How to live for a long time ?](http://www.bbc.com/future/story/20170601-the-secret-to-a-long-and-healthy-life-eat-less) - The secret of longevity.
-- [Vsauce](https://www.youtube.com/user/Vsauce/videos) - The best youtube channel.
+- [Vsauce](https://www.youtube.com/user/Vsauce/videos) - An informative YouTube channel.
 - [Ox A cuk](http://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/dr-bronwyn-tarr#) - How to live a happy life.
 - [lonelyspeck](https://www.lonelyspeck.com/the-milky-way-in-los-angeles-light-pollution/) - Expose to the Right for Astrophotography in Light Pollution – Palos Verdes, Los Angeles, California.